zentrocdot/Bash/README.md

 # Bash Programming

 ### Introduction

 > Many years ago, I generally gave up working with Windows.
-Before that point, I used Windows and Linux in parallel and sometimes Unix.
-In the early days I used Suse Linux.
-Later I came to Ubuntu and finally to Mint.
+Before that point, I used Windows and Linux in parallel and sometimes Unix as well as Sinix.
+In the first days of my Linux experience I used Suse Linux.
+Later on I came to Ubuntu and finally to Mint.
+In between I also used Raspian.

 ### Content